USU-Robosub/Poseidon/SLAM/README.md

 ### Tests

 Use `test/` folder for writing unit tests.
 Every concrete class should have a set of associated unit tests.
+Structs should also probably have unit tests for sanity's sake.

 ### How to build
 ```bash